 [Disclosure: This recipe contains affiliate links.]

-Mix: In a medium bowl, add all of the dry ingredients and sitr together, thoroughly.
+- In a medium bowl, add all of the dry ingredients and sitr together, thoroughly.
 Melt the coconut oil or butter or ghee and add to the dry ingredients stirring together.
 The mixture should clump up easily and hold its shape when squeezed firmly.
-If not, add a little bit more oil.
+If not, add 1-2 more tbsp melted butter..